FarhaanJamal/AgenticProductSupport/README.md

 # Agentic Product Support

 ## Project Overview
-The **Agentic Product Support** project is a multi-agent AI system designed to provide intelligent product support for household products with 2 crews, 3 tools and 4 specialized agents in a flow.
-It leverages the **crewAI** framework to enable seamless collaboration between agents, utilizing tools like QR code scanning, PDF parsing, and web search to retrieve machine details and provide accurate, stepwise resolutions to user queries.
-The system is powered by **Google Gemini LLMs** for generating FAQs, image descriptions, and cross-referencing information from manuals and the web.
+The **Agentic Product Support** project is a multi-agent AI system designed to provide intelligent support for household products by orchestrating 2 crews, 3 tools, and 4 specialized agents in a coordinated flow using the crewAI framework.
+It leverages technologies like QR code scanning, PDF parsing, and web search to retrieve machine-specific details and deliver accurate, stepwise solutions to user queries, all powered by Google Gemini LLMs for generating FAQs, image descriptions, and cross-referencing information.
+The system includes a FastAPI backend for managing APIs, image uploads, and agent execution, along with a responsive React frontend built with Material UI for intuitive user interaction through QR uploads, chat interface, and FAQ selection.

 ---